davidtos/virtual_thread_workshop/README.md

 - Structured task scope
 - Scoped values

-The workshop starts with just a simple single-threaded web scraper that only scrapes a single page.
+The workshop starts with a simple single-threaded web scraper that only scrapes a single page.
 You are going to improve this web scraper by first making it multithreaded using platform threads and later by using virtual threads.
 This new type of thread is a great new addition to the Java language but doesn't work the same as platform threads in every situation.
 During this workshop you are going to experience when virtual threads work best, and when they work just oke-ish.

 To follow along with the workshop you need to also check out [this repository](https://github.com/davidtos/workshop_server).